 Finally, I help the student to learn effective organizational skills.
 I achieve this by teaching the student effective note taking skills, by helping them to become better organized and teaching them critical thinking skills through active participation.
 It all depends on what works for you.
 We are all wired a little differently-I know I am and I feel that I can help people who are having trouble.
 When it comes to learning, everybody is different.
 There is no right or wrong way to study it’s all about what works for you.

-Texas Christian University - B.A., Communications
+Undergraduate Degree: Texas Christian University - Bachelor in Arts, Communications